-Fill in the missing letters to make the correct words.
-The f I w n g day the low sun g e d in the cold sky.
-B w his w n w Andrew saw a lone black c w scratching about for food in the s w .
-Poor f I I , Andrew thought.
-He lay back on his p I o and w II e in his thoughts of a warm summer's day with dad m w g the lawn and s I s flying above and him reading his book in the s a w of the w i tree.
-Exercise.
-2 - The wards on the left are opposites of the words on the right.
-Complete the Personal Words List 3.
+Fill i in the missing letters to make the correct words. his s w lawn f w n g day the low sun g ed in the cold sky.
+B w m w Andrew saw a lone black c w scratching about for food in the w.
+Poor f , Andrew thought.
+He lay back on his p o and Exe ercise.
+2 - The words on the left are opposites of the words on the right.
+Complete the word Personal Words List 3.
 This simple sheet is at the heart of everything we do.
-Children all have a unique vocabulary and our role is to help each child develop their own vocabulary.
-1. ur., 3. stalk 4. store Exercise 4 - CLOZE sentences.
+Children all have a unique vocabulary and our role is to Exe righ help each child develop their own vocabulary.
+1. ur k , stalk 4. store Exe ercise 4 - CLOZE sentences.
 Fill in the missing letters to complete each sentence.
 1. The w stopped them from getting to school for a whole week!
-2. Moles spend most of their time e l ground level.
-3. Tim was fascinated by the $$ I $$ w $$ given off by the multi-coloured lights.
-4. The l o of the stream was exceptionally strong.

-5. Morgan was definitely in the o w about spelling patterns.
+Moles spend most of their time e l ground level.
+Tim was fascinated by the $\ \ \ \ \ \ \ \ \ \ \ \ \ $ The l o of the stream was exceptionally strong.
+Morgan was definitely in the o w about spelling patterns.
+The dog was petrified of its own d o The w d w shattered into a thousand fragments.
+8. He told his friend to l l w him in the car.